 Then, create a well in the center of the mixture to pour the wet ingredients into. - Use cold ingredients for the flakiest buttermilk biscuits.

 For best results, use cold butter and buttermilk.
-The cold ingredients help create a flaky, tender biscuit.
+The cold ingredients help create a flaky, tender biscuit. - Avoid over mixing the ingredients.

 To avoid dry and tough Bisquick biscuits, it’s very important that you mix the ingredient until they are just barely incorporated.
 It’s perfectly okay if there are some visible spots of baking mix.

-How to Make Bisquick Buttermilk Biscuits
+How to Make Buttermilk Drop Biscuit Recipe

 - Add the dough and pat it into a 1/2-inch thick rectangle.
 Then, fold the dough in thirds (like you are folding a letter).